scoutforpets/bookshelf-jsonapi-params/README.md

 :------------- | :-------------
 filter _object_  | Filters a result set based specific field.
 Example: `/pets?filter[name]=max` would only return pets named max. fields _object_   | Limits the fields returned as part of the record.
 Example: `/pets?fields[pets]=name` would return pet records with only the name field rather than every field. include _array_  | Returns relationships as part of the payload.
-Example: `/pets?include=owner` would return the pet record in addition to the full record of its owner. _Note:_ you may override an `include` parameter with your own `withRelated` function by passing it as an option using the same relation name. page _object/false_  | Paginates the result set.
+Example: `/pets?include=owner` would return the pet record in addition to the full record of its owner. _Note:_ you may override an `include` parameter with your own Knex function rather than just a string representing the relationship name. page _object/false_  | Paginates the result set.
 Example: `/pets?page[limit]=25&page[offset]=0` would return the first 25 records.
 If you've passed default pagination parameters to the plugin, but would like to disable paging on a specific call, just set `page` to `false`. sort _array_     | Sorts the result set by specific fields.
 Example: `/pets?sort=-weight,birthDate` would return the records sorted by `weight` descending, then `birthDate` ascending